flutter/flutter-intellij/README.md

 Please note the following known issues:

 * [#316](https://github.com/flutter/flutter-intellij/issues/316): Opening existing flutter projects with the plugin can lead to confusing messages if you do not install the 'Flutter' plugin first (see [setup](https://flutter.io/setup/#flutter-intellij-ide-plugins)).

-* [#305](https://github.com/flutter/flutter-intellij/issues/305): When stopped during a debugging session, you are free to make edits to the source code, and you can even push those changes to the target with hot reload.
-However, note that currently we do not update the breakpoints on the target if these move as a result of the edit, and they may thus get out of sync.